Skip to content

 How to Remove HTML Tags from a String in JavaScript

-Removing HTML tags prevents XSS attacks (Cross-site scripting attacks) and ensures consistent formatting.
-If you are performing a word count, your text must be cleaned from all the scripting tags; otherwise, the word count will be inaccurate.
+Removing HTML tags prevents cross-site scripting (XSS) attacks and ensures consistent formatting.
+If you are performing a word count, your text must be cleaned of all the scripting tags; otherwise, the word count will be inaccurate.

-But how do you distinguish HTML tags in normal text?
-Well, HTML is a markup language, and you can identify each tag with an opening bracket (“<“) and a closing bracket (“>”).
+But how do you distinguish HTML tags in standard text?
+HTML is a markup language, and you can identify each tag by its opening bracket (“<“) and a closing bracket (“>”).
 Everything in between these brackets is a tag.

 Here is the pictorial representation: